 - Jeep Wrangler Clicking Noise When Turning [SOLVED]

 - Why Are Jeep Wranglers so Expensive [EXPLAINED]

 - Jeep Wrangler High Pitched Noise [SOLVED]

 - Jeep Wrangler Wind Noise [DIY FIX]

 - Jeep Wrangler White Smoke on Startup [SOLVED]

 - Jeep Wrangler Alarm Keeps Going Off [SOLVED]

 - Jeep Wrangler Hard-Top to Soft-Top Conversion [HOW TO GUIDE]

 We’ve identified the device known as the Key Lock assembly to be the faulty component when your Jeep Wrangler fails to lock its steering.
 We know this is an issue on all pre-09 model wranglers and Jeeps in general.
 If you drive an automatic transmission Wrangler and your steering has jammed locked, you need to investigate the Ignition interlock system.
-Make sure you are following the correct procedure when attempting to unlock the AT steering by placing your foot on the BRAKE, turn to the ON position and Make sure it’s in PARK.
+Make sure you are following the correct procedure when attempting to unlock the AT steering by placing your foot on the BRAKE, turning to the ON position and Making sure it’s in PARK.